By Julie Terberg

 Office 2010, 2013, 2016 for Windows: cloud fonts are not recognized unless they are embedded.
 The good news is that all cloud fonts are fully embeddable, unlike many fonts purchased from foundries.*

-When in doubt, embed cloud fonts.
-Embedding works well from most recent desktop versions of PowerPoint, including Office 365 and 2019 for Windows and Mac.
+All cloud fonts can be embedded.
+Embedding works well from most recent desktop versions of PowerPoint, including Microsoft 365 and Office 2019 for Windows and Mac.
 You can embed cloud fonts for use with older versions of Office for Windows (2010, 2013, 2016) but note that older versions of Office for Mac (2008, 2011) will not recognize embedded fonts.

 I’ve compiled a comprehensive guide to help you wade through the list of available cloud fonts.
 The guide includes an alphabetized index of modern Latin alphabet fonts, a section on symbol fonts, and a list of non-Latin, language-specific fonts and the languages each supports.
 Some pages are flagged with “new” which indicates the most recent additions to Office fonts.
 Template designers and builders: the guide includes a legend to help you make decisions for theme body fonts.
 A green circle indicates that font is well suited for presentation body text.
 The gold square designates fonts that are okay choices for body text, but there are caveats indicated on each page.
 Some of these fonts have very thin strokes which may reduce legibility at small sizes.
 Others include non-lining figures, which means that some of the numerals extend above or below other characters.
 These characters are not well suited for chart labels or table figures.
 Other fonts deemed as okay choices may be missing italic or bold styles, which results in machine-bold or slanted text when font styles are applied in PowerPoint.
 The third legend symbol is a grey outlined circle which indicates those good ole safe fonts, those that are present with most older versions of Office and do not require embedding.